Set up a recovery phone number or email address

-- Confirm your username after you create an address
+- We need to confirm your username after you create an address

-- Tell you you're about to run out of storage space
+- You're about to run out of storage space

-- Alert you to any unusual activity involving your address
+- We need to alert you to any unusual activity involving your address

 Nick is an Accounts expert and the author of this help page.
 Leave him feedback below about how to improve it.